Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

     some core configuration ran at only 10% of the speed they should have been running at...

-    Still, even with this billing policy Slurm oon LUMI is a far from perfect scheduler and core, GPU and memory allocation on the non-exclusive partitions are far from optimal.
+    Still, even with this billing policy Slurm on LUMI is a far from perfect scheduler and core, GPU and memory allocation on the non-exclusive partitions are far from optimal.
 Which is why we spend a section of the course on binding applications to resources.